-Substantially all of the electricity requirements of the Maastricht mill are satisfied by a 60 MW CHP plant, which was operated as a 50% joint venture (VOF WarmteKracht-Maastricht mill) between Sappi Fine Paper Europe and Essent until January 1, 2010.
+Substantially all of the electricity requirements of the Maastricht Mill are satisfied by a 60 MW CHP plant, which was operated as a 50% joint venture (VOF WarmteKracht-Maastricht Mill) between Sappi Fine Paper Europe and Essent until January 01, 2010.
 On this date, we acquired the remaining shareholding from Essent.
 The plant utilizes natural gas, which is procured from a Dutch supplier at market prices.
 All surplus electrical energy generated is supplied to the national grid.

-The Nijmegen mill's electricity requirements are largely satisfied by its co-generation power plant.
-The Nijmegen mill purchases natural gas from a Dutch gas supplier and a small amount of electricity from the public grid.
+The Nijmegen Mill's electricity requirements are largely satisfied by its co-generation power plant.
+The Nijmegen Mill purchases natural gas from a Dutch gas supplier and a small amount of electricity from the public grid.

-The Lanaken mill's energy requirements are generally met by purchases of natural gas and electricity.
+The Lanaken Mill's energy requirements are generally met by purchases of natural gas, electricity and steam.
 Certain of the energy requirements of the mill are furnished by a CHP plant, constructed and operated pursuant to the Albertcentrale N.V. joint venture arrangement between Sappi, the Belgian power company Electrabel and Rabo Energie.
-We hold a 49% ownership interest in the Albertcentrale facility and are obligated to purchase steam from the joint venture facility under a long-term supply agreement.
+We hold a 49% ownership interest in the Albertcentrale facility and are obligated to purchase steam from the joint venture facility under a long-term (15 year) supply agreement.
 The facility commenced operations in April 1997.
-Lanaken mill's electricity requirements are satisfied by a supply contract with the national utility company Electrabel.
+Lanaken Mill's electricity requirements are satisfied by a long term contract with national utility company Electrabel for about one third of the demand, the balance is being covered by a mid-term electricity supply contract with Electrabel.
+The long-term supply agreement with Electrabel was renewed on July 01, 2012 and will be in force for a period of ten years.
+The contract may be terminated by Sappi after a period of five years, with a two year prior notice period.